Splatoon (video game): Gameplay

-In Splatoon, players control characters referred to as Inklings, either boy or girl.
+In Splatoon, players control "Inklings", characters which may either be male or female.
 Here, the player uses an Inkling in humanoid, or "kid" form to shoot colored ink across the map.

 Splatoon is primarily a team-based third-person shooter that is playable by up to eight players in online four-versus-four matches, although the game also features local one-versus-one multiplayer matches and a single player campaign.
 Players control an Inkling, who have the ability to transform between humanoid and squid forms.
 In humanoid form, Inklings can shoot ink in their team's color, which can be used to cover the environment or "splat" opposing players or enemies.
 Transforming into a squid allows players to swim through the ink of their own color, even up walls and through grates, hiding from the enemy and replenishing their ink supply in the process.
 Conversely, enemy ink is much slower to walk across in humanoid form, cannot be swum through in squid form and gradually deals damage.
 Players can use their ink to try and "splat" their opponents, which will send them back to their team's starting point whilst also providing a large splat of ink.
 In all modes, except for the two-player mode, players can use the Wii U GamePad to view a map of the surroundings and instantly launch towards the location of another teammate, as well as use optional gyroscopic controls to assist with aiming.

 Players go into matches wielding a primary ink weapon, each with differing statistics and traits, along with a secondary weapon (such as ink-filled balloons, sprinklers, and disruptive fields), and a special attack that can be charged up by covering enough ground with ink.
 Primary paint weapons range from those whose firing patterns resemble various types of firearms, to melee weapons such as Splat Rollers, Inkbrushes, and Sloshers (ink buckets).
 Ink weapons are sold in sets that can be purchased with money earned from matches, with more sets becoming available to the player as they gain experience.
 In addition, players can customize their character with headgear, clothes, and shoes from the neighboring shops, with more items becoming available as the player's level increases.
 Each item carries an ability that improves the player's statistics, such as faster respawn time or longer special duration.
 Additional abilities can be unlocked by gaining experience in battles.
 When encountering other players in the plaza, players can choose to order an item another player is wearing and purchase it the next day from the back alley dealer named Spyke for a higher price.

 The game also supports Splatoon Amiibo figures, with each figure unlocking a set of missions which unlocks extra equipment (weapons and clothing) and a bonus minigame upon completion, the latter of which can be selected and played on the Wii U GamePad while waiting in lobbies.
 Players can also make posts to the game's Miiverse community, which appear in-game as graffiti on various buildings.